DHS.gov Website Redesign and Content Migration

 RESULTS:

-DHS.gov was recognized, along with the State Department, as the two “best-performing websites” of the 75 websites in an independent study, based on aggregate scores for quantitative and qualitative metrics chosen by evaluators.
-In this study, DHS tied with the U.S. State Department with a score of five out of five (signifying excellent).
+DHS.gov was recognized, along with the State Department, as one of the two “best-performing websites” among the 75 websites in an independent study, based on aggregate scores for quantitative and qualitative metrics chosen by evaluators.
+In this study, DHS was tied with the U.S. State Department, earning a score of five out of five (signifying excellent).
 (Best of the Web, comScore analysis of best practices among federal websites, by comScore)